Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Conclusions

 As the sensitivities of ground-based GW interferometers improve, the rate of detection of astrophysical events is going to increase, posing a challenge to the analyses to cope up with the large number of events.
 The major hurdle in this task arises from the terrestrial and instrumental glitches, and their occurrence may increase with sensitivity.
 This issue may become even more severe with time as the density of events observed in the distant universe with statistically lower SNRs is expected to increase.
 Improving the fraction of true events in the set of potential triggers can significantly reduce this burden.
 Perhaps in the future ML will also help us in expanding the dimension and volume of the parameter space for astrophysical searches.

 In this work, we demonstrated the capability of machine learning to improve the significance of CBC signals and to discard false triggers by integrating it with the existing analysis framework of \pycbc.
 We used transfer learning with InceptionV3, a pre-trained image based classifier, for effective identification of binary black hole mergers against glitches in LIGO data.
 We repurpose the \pycbc offline search data to re-analyse the matched filter triggers for two chunks of data from O1 and O2 that contained the events GW151012 and GW170729.
-We use the retrained InceptionV3 network to classify the continuous wavelet transform maps, a representation of time series data in time-frequency domain, of these triggers and get the \Pcbc values which are used to construct a new ranking statistic MLStat -- a simple extension of the conventional coincident statistic.
-This helped in breaking the degeneracy between the real CBC signals and the noise transients that pass the conventional analysis and result in an increased background.
-With MLStat, we achieve a considerable reduction in background and an improved separation of foreground.
-We report one to two orders of magnitude reduction in false alarm rates for the low significance events GW151012 and GW170729 with MLStat as compared to the statistic used by \pycbc in the first GW transient catalog (GWTC-1).
+We use the retrained InceptionV3 network to classify the continuous wavelet transform maps, a representation of time series data in time-frequency domain, of these triggers and get the \Pcbc values which are used to construct a new ranking statistic \mlstat -- a simple extension of the statistic used by \pycbc in the first GW transient catalog (GWTC-1).
+This helped in breaking the degeneracy between the real CBC signals and the noise transients that result in an increased background.
+For validating the performance of \mlstat against the base statistic, we performed a rigorous injection study with simulated BNS and BBH signals which showed on the average $\sim 10\%$ increase in sensitive volume for chirp masses between $0.8-5~\msun$ and $\sim 30\%$ for chirp masses higher than $5 \msun$.
+With the present training range being restricted to and data pre-processing favourable for the stellar mass BBHs (m$_1$,m$_2$ $\in 2-98\msun$; M $\leq 100\msun$), the ML network is not expected to identify signals in the low chirp masses.
+However, due to aggressive reduction in overall background with \mlstat, the detection sensitivity for low chirp mass signals is still enhanced.
+The sensitivity across the parameter space should further improve once we incorporate binaries involving neutron stars and intermediate mass BBHs in our training set.
+The pre-classification information may also be fed to the ML model to make its performance more robust.